ballerina-guides/ai-samples/rate-blog-posts-using-natural-programming/README.md

   final np:Model azureOpenAIModel = check new np:AzureOpenAIModel({
       serviceUrl, connectionConfig: {auth: {apiKey}}}, deploymentId, apiVersion);

+  public isolated function reviewBlog(
+    Blog blog,
+    np:Context context,
+    np:Prompt prompt = `You are an expert content reviewer for a blog site that categorizes posts under the following categories: ${categories}

+      Your tasks are:
+      1. Suggest a suitable category for the blog from exactly the specified categories.
+          If there is no match, use null.

+      2. Rate the blog post on a scale of 1 to 10 based on the following criteria:
+      - **Relevance**: How well the content aligns with the chosen category.
+      - **Depth**: The level of detail and insight in the content.
+      - **Clarity**: How easy it is to read and understand.
+      - **Originality**: Whether the content introduces fresh perspectives or ideas.
+      - **Language Quality**: Grammar, spelling, and overall writing quality.

+      Here is the blog post content:

+      Title: ${blog.title}
+      Content: ${blog.content}`) returns Review|error = @np:NaturalFunction external;

   Review review = check reviewBlog(blog, {model: azureOpenAIModel});
   ```